-Fig. 9 shows the behavior of sub-daily meteorological data collected in MVOBS in February 1956.
-During this period, a strong cold wave affected the Central and Western Europe, as well as many regions of Mediterranean area, causing a large number of fatalities and plant damages (Dizerens et al., 2017).
-Twardosz et al. (2016) gives an idea of the relevance of such event: they observe temperature anomalies with respect to the climatological average ranging from -8 to -11°C in most of Europe.
+Figure 9 shows the behaviour of sub-daily meteorological data collected at MVOBS in February 1956.
+During this period, a strong cold wave affected Central and Western Europe as well as many regions of the Mediterranean area, causing a large number of fatalities and great plant damage (Dizerens et al., 2017).
+Twardosz et al. (2016) give an idea of the relevance of such an event: they observe temperature anomalies with respect to the climatological average ranging from -8 to -11 °C in most of Europe.

-The Fig, 9a presents the evolution of atmospheric pressure (red) and dry bulb temperature (blue) from February 1 to 23.
-The air temperature was always below $0^{\circ}$ C. The cold wave became particularly severe from day 3 to 9 and between day 15 and 18, when the average temperature of -8.4°C and -8.0°C were observed, respectively.
+Figure 9a presents the evolution of atmospheric pressure (red) and dry-bulb temperature (blue) from 1 to 23 February.
+The air temperature was always below 0 °C. The cold wave became particularly severe from day 3 to 9 and between day 15 and 18, when average temperatures of -8.4 and -8.0 °C were observed, respectively.

-The atmospheric pressure was relatively high, due to the advection of continental arctic air mass.
-A drop in pressure was registered between day 10 and 13, when the cold air interacted with moister and warmer Mediterranean air causing large amount of snow precipitation as shown in the Fig. 9b from the accumulated fresh snow and the snow depth.
-Snowfall events were recorded on more than half of the total number of sub-daily observations registered in the investigated time interval.
+The atmospheric pressure was relatively high due to the advection of continental arctic air mass.
+A drop in pressure was registered between day 10 and 13, when the cold air interacted with moister and warmer Mediterranean air, causing a large amount of snow precipitation as shown in the Fig. 9b from the accumulated fresh snow and the snow depth.
+Snowfall events were recorded in more than half of the total number of sub-daily observations registered in the investigated time interval.
 Snow depth exhibited a near-continuous positive trend and reached a value just below 300 cm on day 23.
-Due to the persistence of atmospheric conditions favourable to precipitation events, relative humidity (Fig. 9c, magenta line) was generally higher than 90%.
+Due to the persistence of atmospheric conditions favourable to precipitation events, relative humidity (Fig. 9c, magenta line) was generally higher than 90 %.
 Water vapour pressure values (in black), ranging from 3 to 5 hPa, emphasize the occurrence of conditions closer to saturation.

-Fig. 9d supplies a further example of meteorological sub-daily data collected in MVOBS during February 1956, showing useful information about cloud cover (in black) and low-level cloud base height (orange vertical bars).
+Figure 9d supplies a further example of meteorological sub-daily data collected at MVOBS during February 1956, showing useful information about cloud cover (in black) and low-level cloud base height (vertical orange bars).

-Fog conditions, which make impossible for a reliable evaluation of cloud type and base altitude, are marked as blue dots.
+Fog conditions that make a reliable evaluation of cloud type and base altitude impossible are marked as blue dots.

-- The qualitative description of these data and their assimilation in large-scale datasets can be useful to the global and regional reanalysis products, which in some cases and in determined regions do not have an adequate input to properly reproduce the dynamics of past meteorological events.
-In this sense, a relevant example dealing with February 1956 cold wave is provided by the work of Dizerens et al., (2017) that presents the observations assimilated by 20CR reanalysis version 2 (Compo et al., 2011), which covers a period spanning from 1871 to 2010, for 01 February 1956 (12:00 UTC). - In the Central Mediterranean region, data availability on this date is scarce and restricted to the northern Italy and to the coastal areas of Southern Italy and northern Africa.
-Strong efforts are then needed to fill these consistent gaps: the dataset rescued in our work can certainly give a significant contribution in this direction, providing a unique and rare information on February 1956 cold wave effects on the Apennine Mountains as well as on the thermos-hygrometric conditions near 850 hPa isobaric surface, that is usually used for air masses identification.
+The qualitative description of these data and their assimilation in large-scale datasets can be useful to global and regional reanalysis products, which in some cases and in determined regions do not have adequate input to properly reproduce the dynamics of past meteorological events.
+In this sense, a relevant example dealing with the February 1956 cold wave is provided by the work of Dizerens et al. (2017), who present the observations assimilated by 20CR version 2c for 1 February 1956 (12:00 UTC).
+According to Compo et al. (2011), the 20CR version 2c reanalysis dataset covers a period spanning from 1871 to 2010.

+In the central Mediterranean region, data availability on 1 February is scarce and restricted to northern Italy and to the coastal areas of southern Italy and northern Africa.
+Strong efforts are then needed to fill these consistent gaps.
+The dataset rescued in our work can certainly give a significant contribution in this direction, providing unique and rare information on February 1956 cold-wave effects on the Apennine Mountains as well as on the thermos-hygrometric conditions near